 Background: The identification of non-specifically cleaved peptides in proteomics and

-peptides are typically time consuming and hinder routine data analysis.
+such peptides are typically time-consuming and hinder routine data analysis.

-enzyme searches and could be applicable to existing search programs.
+enzyme searches and could be applied to existing search programs.

-tandem mass spectrum is generated using only the fragment-ion series from a single terminus.
-This
+peptide tandem mass spectrum is generated using only the fragment-ion series from a single

-spectrum serves as a proxy for several shorter theoretical peptides sharing the same terminus.
-After
+terminus.
+This spectrum serves as a proxy for several shorter theoretical peptides sharing the same

-database searching, amino acids are removed from the opposing terminus until the observed and
+terminus.
+After database searching, amino acids are removed from the opposing terminus until the

-an order of magnitude faster than the traditional MetaMorpheus search and produce superior results.
+perform an order of magnitude faster than the traditional MetaMorpheus search and produce

-Conclusion: We report a speedy non-specific enzyme search algorithm which is open-source and
+Conclusion: We report a speedy non-specific enzyme search algorithm that is open-source and

 enables search programs to utilize fragment-ion redundancy to achieve a notable increase in search